artewka/FT/FT/README.md

 Go to `FT/git/terraform/vpc/variables.tf` and put to variable "bastion_ip" your external ip.
 It's will be entry point for configure infrasctructure

-4. Create Terraform job in Jenkins, follow this steps
+4. Create Terraform job in Jenkins, follow this steps (Note that this pipeline create already two stacks)
   - Create new item => Pipeline
   - Choose option "This project is parameterized"
   - Add "Choice parametr" and in choices field type "apply destroy"